-Our web-based interface and proprietary software automate many of the manual and time-consuming processes typically required to obtain custom 3D-printed, CNC-machined or injection-molded parts from conventional suppliers.
+Our digital model is centered on our web-based interface and proprietary software to automate many of the manual and time-consuming processes typically required to obtain custom injection-molded, CNC-machined or 3D-printed parts from conventional suppliers.
 Our platform automates many aspects of the entire process from design submission through manufacturability analysis and feedback, quotation, order submission, mold design, tool path generation and mold or part manufacture.
 To utilize our platform, a prospective customer uploads a 3D CAD file of their required part through our website.
 Often within minutes of design submission, our software analyzes the manufacturability of the part, assesses our ability to make the part, and returns a firm price quotation with any recommendations for design modifications.
 In the case of CNC machining, this manufacturability analysis identifies features that may be too fragile to be machined and areas that cannot be machined at all.
 For injection molding, problematic features such as undercuts, thin areas, thick areas and areas requiring geometry adjustments to allow the part to be ejected from the mold are identified.
 Many of our customers find this analysis particularly helpful, as it diagnoses and prevents potential problems prior to manufacturing.
 We can also provide a flow analysis to identify parts that may be so thin and large that plastic will solidify before the mold can be completely filled.
-Our manufacturability analysis plays a significant role in our automated pricing algorithms.